-Expats working in Taiwan will find themselves part of a continuously growing capitalist economy marked by low unemployment rates, rising salaries and increasing output.
+Expats working in Taiwan will find themselves part of a continuously growing economy marked by low unemployment rates, rising salaries and increasing output.
 That said, most foreigners moving to the tiny island are relegated either to the ESL teaching industry or to the confines of the multinational organisation that initially enticed them to relocate.

-Many of the positions occupied by foreigners in these sectors during Taiwan's industrialisation are now sourced locally.
+There are management, finance and design and marketing positions available in Taiwan but expats will need to work hard to prove that they hold exceptional skills and a high level of education and experience.
 Expats will find that learning Mandarin is a great way to get a foot in the door.
 More opportunities will materialise for those with even a mediocre grasp of the language.

-Teaching English in Taiwan
+Finding work in Taiwan

-Working etiquette in Taiwan
+Work culture in Taiwan

-Expats should make all efforts to avoid confrontation in business.
+In line with this, new arrivals should make all efforts to avoid confrontation in business.
 Any loud or angry outburst will be considered unforgivably rude.
 Indirect communication or no communication at all is viewed as preferable to causing a colleague to lose face.